John Wick (game designer)

-Legend of the Five Rings
+Career

 In 1995, Wick was a freelance writer living in Southern California.
 He had submitted articles to Shadis Magazine, Alderac Entertainment Group's independent game magazine, attracting the attention of the magazine's assistant editor, D.J.
 Trindle.
+He was brought on as a staff writer at Trindle's request.

+Legend of the Five Rings

-He was brought on as a staff writer at D.J.'s request.
-Soon after joining AEG, he got involved with the production and design of the Legend of the Five Rings Collectible Card Game, along with the rest of the company.
+Soon after joining AEG, Wick became involved with the production and design of the Legend of the Five Rings Collectible Card Game, along with the rest of the company.
 He worked with Matthew D. Wilson, the game's art director and David Williams, the game's lead designer.
-He served as "Continuity Editor", which meant that he was responsible for the game's characters and plot details.
+He served as "continuity editor", which meant that he was responsible for the game's characters and plot details.

 Wick served as L5R's continuity editor for the Emerald edition, Obsidian edition, and Jade edition sets, including the Shadowlands, Forbidden Knowledge, Anvil of Despair, Crimson & Jade, and Time of the Void expansions.
 He was also the primary source for storyline, flavor text and character for The Scorpion Coup set.
 Wick also led the design team that created the Legend of the Five Rings Roleplaying Game (1997).
 Wick left the L5R design team shortly thereafter to work on AEG's forthcoming 7th Sea project.

 7th Sea

-7th Sea (1998), the second RPG published by AEG, was designed by John and Jennifer Wick, and Kevin Wilson.
+7th Sea (1998), the second RPG published by AEG, was designed by Wick, Jennifer Wick, and Kevin Wilson.
 7th Sea is AEG's swashbuckling setting.
 Initially proposed by Wick and his wife Jennifer, the game was intended to be self-contained, but quickly evolved into a much larger project.
 Telling the story of the world of Théah, a fantasy amalgam of Restoration Age Europe, 7th Sea included pirates, musketeers, explorers and magic.

 Wick wrote and developed much of the project, including the 7th Sea Players Guide, Game Masters Guide, Avalon Sourcebook, GM screen, and Knights of the Rose and Cross sourcebook.
 He left AEG after his work on the Avalon Sourcebook was finished.
 On November 3, 2015, AEG announced that it had sold the rights to the 7th Sea property back to Wick, and entered a partnership with him to publish certain licensed games using the property.
 On April 2, 2019, Chaosium announced on their official blog their acquisition of the rights to the 7th Sea product line from John Wick.